Net worth of 'Barbie' star Margot Robbie and how she spends her fortune

 However, older pictures show that she has at least owned a Hyundai Excel, a predecessor of the Hyundai Accent.
 During its production run from 1985 to 1999, the Hyundai Excel was one of the most affordable cars but had features that were found in more expensive cars of its kind.
 Pictures suggest that Robbie drove a green Hyundai Excel.
 It is not clear if she still owns it.

 The other car that she has been seen in is a Cadillac Escalade.
 Made by American automaker General Motors, the Cadillac Escalade is a full-size SUV, a favourite among celebrities.
-A 2023 model of the car starts at around USD 81,000 and can go up to USD 151,000.
+A 2023 model of the car starts at around USD 81,000 (INR 66 lakh approx.) and can go up to USD 151,000 (INR 1.2 crore approx.).
 Depending on the variant, it can either have a 6.2L V8 engine or a 6.2L Supercharged V8 engine.
 It has a top speed of just over 200 km/h.

 Some reports indicate that she also owns a Nissan LEAF electric vehicle, which might make sense since she is a brand ambassador of the car brand.
 In fact, the Daily Mail report from December 2018 says that a publicist revealed she would likely be gifted a car by Nissan when she signed up to be their face.

 A 2023 Nissan LEAF goes up to 340 km on a full charge on the back of its 40 kWh battery, which can be increased to 60 kWh.
-The starting price of the electric car is USD 28,000.
+The starting price of the electric car is USD 28,000 (INR 22 lakh approx.).

 Real estate